Clear Insights, Direct Answers

 Coaching is a team effort, at least it should be.

 We have a strong stance against the often-used phrase “trust the process.”
-To us, as coaches, it's more than just guiding; it's about educating.
+Questions are encourage, not discouraged, as long as it refers to what we are doing.
+To us, as coaches, it's more than just guiding; it's about informing.
 You won't hear us telling you to trust the process.
 We believe in making sure you understand why you're doing what you're doing.
 Understanding the reasons behind each step of your program not only builds your trust in the process but also enhances your commitment and effort.

 Why would anyone give their all if they don't understand the purpose or the expected outcome?
 Plus, our goal isn't to coach you forever.
 Ideally, you'll learn enough to eventually create your own training and nutrition plans.
 We're here to teach you, not just to give orders.
 So, if you have questions, always feel free to ask – that's a big part of our role.